codepo8/developer-advocacy-handbook/create-slide-decks.md

 quotes get replaced by \"smart\" quotes, indentation is all wrong, you have less space than in your code editor and many other problems.

-Code examples are however important as they show people how they can immediately use what you are talking about and you bring the topic you cover into an area where they feel home.
+Code examples, however, are important as they show people how they can immediately use what you are talking about and you bring the topic you cover into an area where they feel home.
 Showing a few lines of code and what they do in a browser is much more powerful than talking about the